SimonZhan/simonzhan.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-This is Simon Zhan, a senior studying computer science and applied mathematics.
+This is Simon Zhan, a senior studying Computer Science and Applied Mathematics.
 I‘m intertested in Hybrid System and control in linear and nonlinear system.
 I'm also interested in Formal verification on complex cyber-physical system(CPS) and HCI/Ubicomp.

 I have researched on novel sensing and new fabrication for two years and have been advised by Professor [Bjoern Hartmann](https://people.eecs.berkeley.edu/~bjoern/?_ga=2.188521320.1596352881.1635183757-1933119831.1603184178), Professor [Xing-Dong Yang](https://www.cs.dartmouth.edu/~xingdong/), and Professor [Teng Han](http://teng-han.com/).